 In addition, FDTC has received a 100% rating on the Higher Education Performance Funding Mandate in the Professional Accreditation (Category 2A) for Technical Colleges for the past ten years.
 All programs that have a professional accrediting agency associated with their specific discipline are currently accredited.
 As the graph 7.1-1 illustrates, FDTC has been a leader across the state in accreditation of qualified programs at institutions.
-Please note that because CHE's "A Closer Look at Public Higher Education" has not been published since January 2009, 2009 and 2010 data is not available for outside institutions.

-Graph 7.1-1: Accreditation of Degree-Granting Programs: FDTC vs. All SC Institutions vs. All Technical Colleges
+Graph 7.1-1: Accreditation of Degree-Granting Programs: FDTC vs. All Technical Colleges